Sellers of Businesses Should Deal With Serious Buyers

 - If the business being sold is in the retail industry (making location a critical component of the sale), then the buyer should be especially aware of the local area.

-- For buyers that are living out of state or out of country (E2 Visa buyers for example), then they must have taken some tangible steps (such as finding a place to live locally and giving a definitive timeline of their move) to relocate close to where the business is located.
+- For buyers that are living out of state or out of country (E2 Visa buyers for example), then they must have taken some tangible steps to relocate close to the business (such as finding a place to live locally and giving a definitive timeline of their move).

 - An out of state or overseas buyer without a clear path forward of living close enough to the business is not a serious buyer.

-- Moreover, some businesses such as restaurants practically require the buyer to physically tour the immediate geographic vicinity in order to truly understand what is being sold.
+- Moreover, some businesses such as restaurants cannot realistically be purchased without the buyer physically touring the restaurant and its immediate geographic vicinity.

 Serious Buyers Should Have Industry Knowledge